 What is the outlook (prognosis) for glycogen storage disorders?

 The outlook depends on the type of glycogen storage disorder that you have.
-Most people with a glcogen storage disorder respond well to treatment.
-However type II GSD (infantile Pompe disease) can be difficult to treat and can affect life expectancy.
+Most people with a glycogen storage disorder respond well to treatment.
+However, type II glycogen storage disorder (infantile Pompe's disease) can be difficult to treat and can affect life expectancy.